olebole/irafdoc/doc/imcoords.ccxymatch.rst

      X      Y        Ra         Dec        Ra(fit)    Dec(fit)    Dra    Ddec
   </pre>
   <p>
-  3. Repeat example 1 but use the <tt>"tolerance"</tt> matching algorithm and apriori knowledge of the celestial and pixel coordinates of the nucleus of M51, the x and y image scales, and the orientation of the detector on the telescope to match the two lists.
+  3. Repeat example 1 but use the <span style="font-family: monospace;">"tolerance"</span> matching algorithm and apriori knowledge of the celestial and pixel coordinates of the nucleus of M51, the x and y image scales, and the orientation of the detector on the telescope to match the two lists.